aleen42/PersonalWiki/projectManagement/review/review.md

 - Managers who believe in Theory Y assume that workers dislike and avoid work if possible, so managers must use coercion, threats, and various control schemes to get workers to make adequate efforts to meet objectives.

-> *<strong>wrong reason</strong>: it's Theory Y but n*
+> *<strong>wrong reason</strong>: it's Theory Y but not X*

-- DeMarco and Lister’s study on organizations and productivity found direct correlations between productivity and programming language, years of experience, and salary.
+- Assignment, budget, promotion, money, and penalty influence bases are automatically available to project managers as part of their position.

-> *<strong>wrong reason</strong>: no correlations*
+> *<strong>wrong reason</strong>: they are not automatically availa*

 - DeMarco and Lister’s study on organizations and productivity found direct correlations between productivity and programming language, years of experience, and salary.